gnolang/gno/CONTRIBUTING.md

 Additionally, the gno codebase uses linters to enforce some common coding style etiquette.
 Any PR that aims to modify the gno codebase should make sure that the linter checks pass; otherwise they won’t be merged into the main code stream.

+#### Panics, and error messages

+The Gno codebase adopts in many places an unconventional approach to error handling, compared to the norm in Go.
+In some places, notably the BFT consensus code and the GnoVM, panicking is the norm and Go's errors (using the second `error` return value) are rarely used.

+The decision on whether to use one or the other comes from asking two questions:

+- Can the error really be gracefully handled?
+- What are the consequences of not handling the error?

 ### Documentation Style Guide

 When writing in-code documentation, always favor to stay aligned with the godoc standard.
 Gno’s development philosophy